Identity management software provider Okta files for today’s second $100M IPO

 “However, the terms of many open source licenses have not been interpreted by U.S. courts, and there is a risk that these licenses could be construed in a way that could impose unanticipated conditions or restrictions on our ability to commercialize our products,” the company said.
 “As a result, we could be subject to lawsuits by parties claiming ownership of what we believe to be open source software.
 Litigation could be costly for us to defend, have a negative effect on our results of operations and financial condition or require us to devote additional research and development resources to change our products.”

-Snap’s debut as a publicly-traded company started with a bang, with the stock price immediately spiking 40% from its IPO price on its first day.
+Snap’s debut as a publicly traded company started with a bang, with the stock price immediately spiking 40 percent from its IPO price on its first day.
 Since then, reality has set in and Snap’s seen a string of declines that’s cut its valuation to around $24.5 billion (from about $30 billion on day one).
-This was pretty much to be expected, but Snap is still hovering well above its IPO price, so it looks like Wall Street feeling pretty good about IPOs this year.
+This was pretty much to be expected, but Snap is still hovering well above its IPO price, so it looks like Wall Street is feeling pretty good about IPOs this year.

 The company has been rumored to be an IPO candidate for a while.
-From what we were hearing we’d expected this one to happen last year, but 2016 was just not a good year for IPOs.
-In September 2015, Okta raised $75 million at a nearly $1.2 billion valuation, and was expected to go public in the 12-18 months.Featured Image: Okta
+From what we were hearing, we’d expected this one to happen last year, but 2016 was just not a good year for IPOs.
+In September 2015, Okta raised $75 million at a nearly $1.2 billion valuation, and was expected to go public in 12-18 months.Featured Image: Okta

 0